natecook/jennajuby/site/content/post/nyc-summer.md

 * **Central Park Zoo**, this little zoo is so much fun!
 It’s very small and beautiful inside, it feels like you’re in a garden or park, rather than a zoo.
 I recommend going in the morning because the animals tend to hide away in the heat of the summer days.
 * **Walk around Washington Square Park** and grab an ice cream at Van Leeuwen or Morgenstern’s before hand!
 * **Walk the Brooklyn Bridge,** yes it’s touristy, but it’s a must if you haven’t before!
 I like to walk from the Manhattan side, half way up the bridge, and then turn around and come back the same side.
 There are stunning views of the city but you might also want to do this in the morning or at sunset because it gets very hot mid day!
 * **Have a picnic with “Perfect picnic NYC”** company in Central Park.
 My favorite area to have a picnic is Cherry Hill, near the Bow Bridge.
 Picnics with this company are pricey but exceptional and definitely worth it for a special occasion!
+Or even just make your own picnic and set up there or Sheep's Meadow!
 * **Walk The High Line** in Chelsea and get a snack at the market below, I also recommend doing this not mid day because it gets scorching on the highline.
 * **See an outdoor movie** (Central Park, Bryant Park, Rooftop Movie Club, or Brooklyn Bridge Park (my favorite!)
 * **Ride bikes down the Riverside** bike path/Hudson river, end your ride at Grand Banks for a drink!
 We just rented "citi bikes" for this and it was an easy ride!